oleche/fony-core/README.md

 By default, Fony uses Oauth2 authentication, so it relies on the configuration file required by installing Fony:
 - List of parameters TBD

-Alternatively you can define your own authentication mechanism (like the [fony-auth]() project), where you can create an Authentication class as an implementation of the `AuthenticatorInterface` and initialize it in the Router constructor:
+Alternatively you can define your own authentication mechanism (like the [fony-auth](https://github.com/oleche/fony-auth) project), where you can create an Authentication class as an implementation of the `AuthenticatorInterface` and initialize it in the Router constructor:
 ```PHP
     $sessionInstance = SessionUtils::getInstance(new CustomAuthenticatorClass());
 ```

+## Example
+Soon an example repository will be available